-This street art walk in the 13th arrondissement will give you the chance to discover a neighborhood undergoing a full transformation, thanks to its monumental frescoes created by worldwide renowned artists.
+Join this street art walk in the 13th arrondissement of Paris for the opportunity to discover a neighborhood undergoing a full transformation.
+This is occurring in part thanks to the monumental frescoes created by renowned artists.

 What to Expect

-Urban guides invite you to discover these frescoes during a walk from The Place d'Italie to the banks of the River Seine.
-Keep your eyes on the sky.
+On this 2-hour activity, an urban guide will invite you to discover the neighborhood’s frescoes on a walk from Place d'Italie to the banks of the River Seine.
+Keep your eyes on the sky!

-- A guide with a history degree who knows almost everything about the City of Lights
+- Guide with a degree in history and knowledgeable about the City of Light

 - Digital photo album